MarquisF/typescriptLeetcode/README.md

 # Typescript Leetcode

-I have created a typescript file for each Leetcode question I have solved and placed them in different folders.
+I have created a Typescript file for each Leetcode question I have solved and placed them in different folders.

 Each folder is named after the type of the common solution that the questions in the folder have, although not every question solution I provided is solved with this common solution.
 The classification of these common solutions is mainly from some learning plans provided by the Leetcode platform.